 We were away with my sister’s family.
 Her kids are younger (1 and 3 year olds).
-She had also packed a few activities for her kids – cardboard books for her young daughter and some books, putty peep and a stretchy caterpillar toy for her 3 year old son.
+She had also packed a few activities for her kids – cardboard books for her young daughter and some books and a moody squeeze face sensory toy for her 3 year old son.

 If you’re going travelling with your children soon, I hope that this blog has helped you decide what toys and activities to bring for them.
 We went to Thailand last year and had to bring more, as our flights were much longer.
 If you’d like to read the blog about what we brought for this trip, you’ll find it here.

 I’d love to learn from you too, so if there’s particular activities or travel games that you always bring on holidays with your kids, please comment below.
 Thanks,